LLM International Financial Law / Course details

 This LLM strikes an ideal balance between theory and practice to the benefit of both future practitioners and those looking for a career in academia.

-- To provide you with an in-depth understanding of the complex discipline of international financial and banking law.
+- Provide you with an in-depth understanding of the complex discipline of international financial and banking law.

 - Inform you about the current international financial services and banking sector.